MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/failoverclusters/Remove-ClusterSharedVolumeFromAffinityRule.md

 ```

 The command gets the affinity rule `Rule1` object and passes it to the
 `Remove-ClusterSharedVolumeFromAffinityRule` command.
-The command adds the cluster shared volume
+The command removes the cluster shared volume
-`Volume1` to the affinity rule.
+`Volume1` from the affinity rule.

 ## PARAMETERS